plotly/academy/_react/1-introduction.md

 <em>(<a target="_blank" href="http://react.jsbin.com/welihac/1/edit?js,output">JSBin</a>)</em>

+Yey, this works!

-This works, but we don't actually want to log "click!" every time we click the button – we want to count the times it has been clicked!
+We don't actually want to log "click!" every time we click the button though – we want to count the times it has been clicked!
 To do that, we have to add state to our `Counter` component.
 That state will have a `clicks` property, which initially is zero and increments by one with each click.

 The first thing we need to do is set the initial state.
 Classes have a `constructor` that is called when the class is first initialized, which we can use to assign the initial state to our component: